des4maisons/til/til.md

 # everything else

+* To view the health of a cassandra node, try `nodetool status` and `nodetool netstats`.
 * To authenticate to the slack api, you have to pass the "token" parameter either as a query string in the URL or as part of the POSTed JSON: